leandroreiz/guitarshop/frontend/README.md

 ## Description

-This will be a full-stack application made with the purpose of applyintg everything I've been learning for the last months.
+Full-stack application made with the purpose of applying everything I've been learning for the last months.

 ## Tech Stack